celinehohzm/SpliceCOV/README.md

 SpliceCOV is a segmentation pipeline for **detecting splice sites and transcription start/end sites (TSS/TES) from RNA-Seq coverage**.
 SpliceCOV follows a two-step approach: it first employs a fast heuristic to identify candidate changepoints, and then applies a LightGBM decision-tree classifier to filter and refine these candidates, generating high-confidence transcriptional boundaries.

+The required inputs for SpliceCOV are the junctions (in `bed` format) file and coverage (in `bigwig` format) file.
+It is recommended to generate these using Tiebrush/TieCOV (https://github.com/alevar/tiebrush).

-When SpliceCOV's predictions are used to guide transcriptome assembly with [StringTie]([url](https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual))'s --ptf option,  the resulting transcripts exhibit increased precision without sacrificing sensitivity.
+When SpliceCOV's predictions are used to guide transcriptome assembly with StringTie's  `--ptf` option (https://ccb.jhu.edu/software/stringtie/index.shtml?t=manual),  the resulting transcripts exhibit increased precision without sacrificing sensitivity.
 As the number of samples per tissue increases, SpliceCOV continues to improve its accuracy in detecting transcripts, highlighting its scalability.

 ---